renovate-bot/khulnasoft-lab-_-FlowAgent/packages/flowagent-design/README.md

 ## 💬 Community

-Join IFLOWAGENT Community to share your ideas, suggestions or questions and connect with other users and contributors.
+Join FLOWAGENT Community to share your ideas, suggestions or questions and connect with other users and contributors.

 <b>Discussion</b>